DeepLink-org/transformers/docs/source/en/model_doc/mvp.md

 - MVP also has task-specific soft prompts to stimulate the model's capacity in performing a certain task.
 - MVP is specially designed for natural language generation and can be adapted to a wide range of generation tasks, including but not limited to summarization, data-to-text generation, open-ended dialogue system, story generation, question answering, question generation, task-oriented dialogue system, commonsense generation, paraphrase generation, text style transfer, and text simplification.
 Our model can also be adapted to natural language understanding tasks such as sequence classification and (extractive) question answering.

-This model was contributed by [Tianyi Tang](https://huggingface.co/StevenTang).
-The detailed information and instructions can be found [here](https://github.com/RUCAIBox/MVP).

-## Usage tips
+Tips:
 - We have released a series of models [here](https://huggingface.co/models?filter=mvp), including MVP, MVP with task-specific prompts, and multi-task pre-trained variants.
 - If you want to use a model without prompts (standard Transformer), you can load it through `MvpForConditionalGeneration.from_pretrained('RUCAIBox/mvp')`.
 - If you want to use a model with task-specific prompts, such as summarization, you can load it through `MvpForConditionalGeneration.from_pretrained('RUCAIBox/mvp-summarization')`.
 - Our model supports lightweight prompt tuning following [Prefix-tuning](https://arxiv.org/abs/2101.00190) with method `set_lightweight_tuning()`.

+This model was contributed by [Tianyi Tang](https://huggingface.co/StevenTang).
+The detailed information and instructions can be found [here](https://github.com/RUCAIBox/MVP).

-## Usage examples
+## Examples
 For summarization, it is an example to use MVP and MVP with summarization-specific prompts.

 ```python